Home security basics: How to think like a burglar

 Off on holiday?

-If you’re off somewhere nice then here are a few tips.
+If you’re off somewhere nice then here are a few home security basics to try.

 If you don’t fancy using the Royal Mail Keepsafe service, then have a neighbour or loved one pop in every few days to sort post.
 It’s worth asking them to park in your driveway if possible.
 An empty driveway is often a telltale sign that a property is vacant.